awsdocs/amazon-connect-admin-guide/doc_source/review-recorded-conversations.md

 A conversation is recorded only when the contact is connected to an agent\.
 The contact is not recorded before then, when they are connected to the IVR\.

 **Tip**
 When call recording is enabled, the recording is placed in your S3 bucket shortly after the contact is disconnected\.
-Then the recording is available for you to review it\.
-The recording is available in the CTR, however, only after the customer has left the After Contact Work state\.
+Then the recording is available for you to review it using the steps in this article\.
+You can also access the recording from the customer's [contact trace record \(CTR\)](sample-ctr.md)\.
+The recording is available in the CTR, however, only after the contact has left the [After Contact Work \(ACW\) state](metrics-agent-status.md#agent-status-acw)\.

 ## Review Recordings/Transcripts of Past Conversations<a name="review-recordings-and-transcripts"></a>

-These are the steps that a manager does to review or download past recordings/transcripts of conversations\.
+These are the steps that a manager does to review past recordings/transcripts of conversations\.

 1. Log in to Amazon Connect with a user account that has [permissions to access recordings](assign-permssions-to-review-recordings.md)\.